 source: Surgical innovation

-Heikens JT, Gooszen HG, Rovers MM, van Laarhoven CJ
+authors: Heikens JT, Gooszen HG, Rovers MM, van Laarhoven CJ summary/abstract:

 So far, not many clinical examples that follow the IDEAL (Idea, Development, Evaluation, Assessment, and Long-term study) recommendations for evaluating and reporting surgical innovation and adoption are available.